spuder/puppet-gitlab/README.md

 	      gitlab_username_change => true,
 	  }

-Compare tests/init.pp for a working example of setting up gitlab
+Look at tests/init.pp for an example of what class parameters to use

 ##Customization